IBM-Cloud/docs/services/mobilepush/c_overview_push.md

 ###Gateways
 {: gateways}

-Platform specific Push Notifications cloud services such as Google Cloud Messaging (GCM) or Apple Push Notification Service (APNs) that is used by IBM {{site.data.keyword.mobilepushshort}} service to dispatch notifications to the mobile and browser applications.
+Platform specific Push Notifications cloud services such as FCM/GCM or Apple Push Notification Service (APNs) that is used by IBM {{site.data.keyword.mobilepushshort}} service to dispatch notifications to the mobile and browser applications.

 ###Push Security
 {: push-security}